macmullensantiago/Apuntes--/README.md

         capable of learning and modifying their output on the basis of their input (“experience”), machines themselves rather than people will design the next generations of machines.

+   ## Quotes
+      * You live in illusions and the appearance of things.
+        There is a Reality, you are that Reality.
+        When you recognize this you will realize that you are nothing, and being nothing, you are everything.
+That is all.

+        KALU RINPOCHE, TIBETAN LAMA

+   ## Mindfulness
+      * www.umassmed.edu/cfm Center for Mindfulness, UMass Medical School www.mindandlife.org Mind and Life Institute www.dharma.org Vipassana retreat centers and schedules

    ## Specialize
       * https://amaca.substack.com/p/how-i-got-wealthy-without-working